 Action Timescale Portfolio Owners Progress Status Latest Note DSA-CP 03 Redevelop the two priority courses, Darley and Belleisle, to enable South Ayrshire Council to achieve the agreed strategic outcomes and increase income from visitor and members.
-30-Apr-2027 Service Lead - Sport Leisure and Golf 38% On track 07-Apr-2025 The public engagement of the Darley Masterplan was shared and displayed throughout March 2025 and customers feedback was collated and passed to the Golf Architect for consideration.
+30-Apr-2027 Service Lead - Sport Leisure and Golf 38% On track o7-Apr-2025 The public engagement of the Darley Masterplan was shared and displayed throughout March 2025 and customers feedback was collated and passed to the Golf Architect for consideration.
 Post development opportunities to increase revenue at Belleisle continue to remain under review as part of an independent analysis being conducted through Alliance Leisure.
-The outcome of th feasibility study will provide an analysis of demand and opportunity as well as an options appraisal for future development.
-Target Increase use of the golf cour Revenue increase by 5%.
-Baseline 2022/23. se by both mem bers and non-me mbers.
+The outcome of this feasibility study will provide an analysis of demand and opportunity as well as an options appraisal for future development.

+Increase use of the golf course by both members and non-members.
+Revenue increase by 5%.

+Baseline 2022/23.